Alabama Budget On Stronger Footing Than Other States During COVID-19

 The picture for Alabama's education budget won't come into focus until later.
 Alabama's governor, like the federal government, pushed back the tax filing deadline until July 15, and personal income taxes are a major source of funds for Alabama schools.

 Alabama could still feel budget pressure.
-Coronavirus cases in the state are surging, prolonged unemployment could increase costs to Medicaid, and the state is under a federal court order to increase staffing in its overcrowded and violent prisons.
+Coronavirus cases in the state have been growing, prolonged unemployment could increase costs to Medicaid, and the state is under a federal court order to increase staffing in its overcrowded and violent prisons.

 Andrew Yeager is a reporter at WBHM in Birmingham, Ala.